iUnstable0/HttpProxyService/README.md

 Type in your email and password.

-After you're logged in, follow [this] tutorial.
+When you're logged in, follow [this](https://youtube.com) tutorial.